Al0den/notion.nvim/README.md

 If you want to manually handle your notifications, `window` takes a window ID as an argument and will close said window when the action has completed

-Note: `update` is asynchronous, and as such the data will take a bit of time to update (<1 s usually), and `menu` will update accordingly
+Note: `update` is asynchronous, and as such the data will be updated in the background, not instantaneously, and `menu` will update accordingly

 ## Roadmap